Looking to buy a mattress this weekend? Shop our Black Friday sale for the lowest prices of the year. >>>> Shop here.

-It’s easily one of the industry’s most confusing questions.
-What’s the difference between a regular King and a California King (also known as a Cal King,) and where did the term come from?
+It’s easily one of the mattress industry’s most asked questions.
+What’s the difference between a regular King and a California King (also known as a Cal King) bed?
+And what's their history?

-Standard King Until the early 1940s, most Americans slept on full-size beds.
-It was almost unheard of to need anything more, but as people started getting taller (According to an article in Bedding magazine published in 1963, 4% of American men in the 1900s were 6 feet or taller, that number was hovering around 20% by 1959.) longer mattresses became desirable.
-Once stores made their mattresses longer, they figured they could capitalize on widening their beds, too.
+Until the early 1940s, most Americans slept on full-size beds.
+It was almost unheard of to need more space, but as people started getting taller, longer mattresses became desirable.
+(According to an article in Bedding magazine published in 1963, 4% of American men in the 1900s were 6 feet tall or more, but that number was hovering around 20% by 1959).
+Once stores made their mattresses longer, they realized they could capitalize on widening their beds too.
 More is more, right?

 In 1958, Simmons became one of the first companies to start marketing “King” and “Queen” sized mattresses to their customers.
-The names obviously stuck, and as mattress sizing became standardized, the king mattress measured up at 76 inches wide and 80 inches long.
+The names obviously stuck.
+As mattress sizing became standardized, the King sized mattress measured at 76 inches wide and 80 inches long.

-For those who want some extra real estate to spread out when they sleep, the King mattress is the perfect size.
+For those who want some extra sleeping space to spread out, the King mattress is the perfect bed size.
 The popularity of the larger models soared and led to the King’s slightly skinner cousin, the California King.

-California King Sometimes referred to as a “Western King” or "Cal King" due to the mattress's its popularity on the west coast, the California King got its name thanks to the celebrity mansions of Hollywood.
-In the 1960s, celebrities were requesting oversized mattresses to create luxe bedrooms, and an LA mattress company was happy to oblige.
-These beds gave the stars plenty of room to spread out and gave their bedrooms an even more expensive appeal.
+California King, sometimes referred to as a “Western King” or "Cal King", got its name thanks to its popularity on the west coast and Hollywood.
+In the 1960s, celebrities were requesting oversized mattresses to create luxe bedrooms.
+An LA mattress company was happy to oblige.
+These beds gave the stars plenty of room to spread out and gave their master bedrooms an even more expensive appeal.

-The trend caught on and the mattress size went into mass production by the early 70s.
+The trend caught on and the mattress size went into mass production by the early '70s.
 The “Eastern King” hit European markets around the same time as a way to compete with American manufacturers, the "Eastern King" is the same size as a regular king.
-The standard California King measures 72 inches by 84 inches.
-The length you lose on the sides is made up in the little extra length.
+The standard California King size bed measures at 72 inches wide by 84 inches long.
+The space you lose on the sides is almost made up in the little extra length.
 The total area difference is about 32 square inches between the two mattresses, with the king covering a little more.

-Now that you’ve got some background on the two sizes, make sure to double-check your bedframe and the tags on your bedding before buying—no one wants to be surprised when they pop their mattress out of the box.
+Now that you’ve got some background on the two sizes, make sure to double-check your bedframe or box spring and the tags on your bedding before buying a new mattress.
+No one wants to be surprised when they pop their mattress in a box out for the first time.

 Share this story